Tendeiro2/Project-IS/README.md

 a better environment and economy and a smarter society.
-However, nowadays, a major part of IoT proposed and already deployed IoT solutions rely on private protocols and private cloud services which have a huge negative impact on interoperability and data sharing across different devices, applications, and platforms what several researchers call “Silo of Things” such as in [1].
+However, nowadays, a major part of IoT proposed and already deployed IoT solutions rely on private protocols and private cloud services which have a huge negative impact on interoperability and data sharing across different devices, applications, and platforms what several researchers call “Silo of Things”.
 The aim of this project is to create a service-oriented middleware able to define an uniformization into the way data is accessed, written, and notified, independent of the application domain, to promote interoperability and open data (data is always accessed and written in the same way and applications are always created in the same way.